 git clone https://github.com:TheTunnelix/Deploy.git – Cloning your local machine with the Github Repo that you have created.

-git status - You can use this command to understand the status of the repo.
-For example, the number of files which have not been commited yet.
+git status – You can use this command to understand the status of the repo.
+For example, the number of files which have not been committed yet.

 git add README.md – When you add a file, you are now in between your local and the repository to proceed forward with the commit.

-git commit -m "updated read me file for better description" - This is a way to document the stage area to be ready to finalize the repo.
+git commit -m “updated readme file for the better description” – This is a way to document the stage area to be ready to finalize the repo.
 It is not actually a commit.
 Use git commit -help.
 Remember, each commit has an ID so that you can roll back in time.

-git remote add origin https://github.com:TheTunnelix/Deploy.git - If you did not clone a repo, you may need to use this command because when a repo is cloned, you have already add the origin.
+git remote add origin https://github.com:TheTunnelix/Deploy.git – If you did not clone a repo, you may need to use this command because when a repo is cloned, you have already added the origin.

 git push -u origin master – the “u” option means saving for the origin master (the branch you are pushing to).
 It will prompt you to enter your username and password.
 You will notice the following message “Branch master set up to track remote branch master from origin” which means that things went well.